 Emotional manipulation involves using guilt, fear, or obligation to control your behaviour.
 This can manifest as making you feel guilty for not complying with their wishes, constantly threatening to break up, or making you feel responsible for their happiness.

-Stonewalling behaviours like long silent treatments or emotional withdrawal as a punishment rather than mature engagement is another form of emotional manipulation.
+Stonewalling behaviours like long silent treatments or emotional withdrawal as a punishment rather than mature engagement are another form of emotional manipulation.
 Such behaviours prevent true reconciliation, as these kinds of behaviours are designed to manipulate.

 Jealousy and possessiveness